Vaiko

-Vaiyapuri Gopalsamy, better known as Vaiko, is an Indian politician.
-He is a member of the Rajya Sabha, the upper house of the Parliament of India from Tamil Nadu.
+Vaiko, birth name Vaiyapuri Gopalsamy (born 22 May 1944), is an Indian politician.
+He was a member of the Rajya Sabha, the upper house of the Parliament of India from Tamil Nadu.
 He is the founder and General Secretary of the Marumalarchi Dravida Munnetra Kazhagam (MDMK), a political party active mainly in the Indian state of Tamil Nadu.
 He was earlier elected to the Lok Sabha, the lower house of the Parliament of India from Sivakasi, Tamil Nadu.

 Birth

 Vaiko was born in Kalingapatty near Sankarankovil, Madras Presidency.

 Education

 He graduated with a Gold Medal in his Bachelor of arts degree in economics from St. Xavier's College, Palayamkottai and masters from Presidency College, Chennai.
 He obtained his bachelor's degree in law from Madras Law College.
 He is an avid reader and orator known for his oratory skills both in Tamil and English.
 He has two daughters and a son.

 Political career

 Vaiko is now the general secretary of the MDMK party.
-Vaiko was a part of Dravida Munnetra Kazhagam (DMK) and was formerly seen as the ideological protege of former Chief Minister of Tamil Nadu, Kalaignar M. Karunanidhi.
-Vaiko was detained for more than a year in 1976-77 during the Emergency and for 40 days on charges of organising black flag demonstration against former Prime Minister Indira Gandhi's visit to Tamil Nadu in October 1977.
-He has been arrested multiple times for demonstrations especially during the 1986-87 anti Hindi agitations.
+Vaiko was a part of Dravida Munnetra Kazhagam (DMK) and was formerly a close colleague of former Chief Minister of Tamil Nadu, Kalaignar M. Karunanidhi.
+Vaiko has been involved in and led anti-Hindi agitations of Tamil Nadu.

 He entered the Rajya Sabha in 1978 and has been member of the Upper House for three terms.
 He has also been elected to the Lok Sabha twice.
-In 1993, Vaiko started MDMK due to differences with Karunanidhi.

 Vaiko was known as "Lion Of Parliament" due to his vociferous speeches in Parliament.
 Vaiko protested against Kerala's demand for a new dam at Mullaperiyar and proposed building of dams in Pambar and Siruvani.
 Vaiko also supported national interlinking of rivers and Sethusamudram Shipping Canal Project.
 Vaiko filed a Public Interest Litigation (PIL) in Madras High Court requesting closure of the copper smelting plant of Sterlite Industries in Tuticorin which did not follow the waste management procedures correctly and leading to the closure of the plant.

 Vaiko often goes on foot marches along with his party cadres to attract attention to issues.